Inference-Time Scaling of Discrete Diffusion Models via Importance Weighting and Optimal Proposal Design: Background

 \subsection{Discrete Diffusion Models}

-Discrete diffusion models \cite{austin2021structured} have a forward process which interpolates between the original data distribution and a fixed prior $\prior \in \Delta^V$:
+Discrete diffusion models \citep{austin2021structured} define a forward nosing process that interpolates between the original data distribution and a fixed prior $\prior \in \Delta^V$ on the $V$-simplex:

-where $\alpha_t$ is a monotonically decreasing noise schedule from 1 to 0, implying $\z_0 = \x$ and $\z_1 \sim \cat(\prior)$.
-Masked diffusion models \cite{sahoo2024simple, shi2024simplified} are a special case that use an additional mask token $\mask$ as the prior, with the induced posterior shown to be
+where $\alpha_t$ is a monotonically decreasing schedule from 1 to 0 such that $x_T \sim \cat(v)$.
+Masked diffusion models \citep{sahoo2024simple, shi2024simplified} are a special case that use a mask token $\mask$ as the prior, with the induced posterior taking the form of